USDA-SCINet/scinet-site/sn_collections/_guides/data/datatransfer.md

 ## Best Practices

 * Globus Online is the recommended method for transferring data to or among Ceres, Atlas, and Juno.
 It provides faster data transfer speeds compared to scp, has a graphical interface, and does not require authentication for every file transfer.
 * Given the space and access limitations of a home directory, large amounts of data or data that will be used collaboratively should be transferred to a project directory.
-See the User Manual section [Quotas on Home and Project Directories]({{ site.baseurl }}/guides/data/quotas) for more information on home and project directory quotas.
+See the User Manual section [Storage Quotas]({{ site.baseurl }}/guides/data/storage#quotas) for more information on home and project directory quotas.
 * If you have to transfer very large amounts of data or if network speed at your location is slow, please submit a request to the Virtual Research Support Core (VRSC) to ingress data from a hard drive as described below (section [Large Data Transfer by Shipping Hard Drives](#large-data-transfer-by-shipping-hard-drives)).
 * If you have issues with transferring data, please contact the VRSC at [scinet_vrsc@USDA.GOV](mailto:scinet_vrsc@USDA.GOV?subject=help%20with%20transferring%20data).